The Foolproof Guide to Every Dress Code and Outfits That Cover Each One

 A cocktail dress code is even more casual than black tie optional, and is a good time to experiment with color and more playful silhouettes.
 For men, a slim-fit suit and tie will keep you on theme and for women there is a lot of freedom to play around with all sorts of dresses, from a classic LBD to something with creative printed patterns or open shoulders.
 Whatever you decide, have fun with it, it’s a party!

-When in doubt, a fun dress is always the way to go for a cocktail party, and this one from Eliza J will certainly point a spotlight toward you, thanks to the shoulder-exposing neckline.
-A pair of bold heels from Sam Edelman will keep you sharp and ready for the dance floor.
-And this satin handbag from The Row dresses up any look while remaining very ladylike.
+When in doubt, a fun dress is always the way to go for a cocktail party, and this one from Vince Camuto will certainly point a spotlight toward you, thanks to the shoulder-exposing neckline.
+A pair of bold heels from Alice + Olivia will keep you sharp and ready for the dance floor.
+And this beaded bag dresses up any look while remaining very ladylike.

 A suit without a tie is a classy and timeless look which will work magically for your next cocktail party.
-Since this gray suit from Banana Republic is slim fit, it’s more GQ than office chic and gives you plenty of room to improvise.
-Want to go with a pastel pink shirt instead of blue?
+Since these casual pants and blazer are slim fit, they’re more GQ than office chic and gives you plenty of room to improvise.
+Want to go with a pastel pink shirt instead of crisp white?
 Sure!

 Semi-Formal or Dressy Casual Dress Code